wwsalmon/portfolio/_posts/2020-06-10-the-flow-mind-state.md

 forceimage: true
 ---

 I first learned about the idea of "flow" in a NYT article about happiness, given to me during an "Empathy, Balance, and Inclusion" class at Andover.
 At the time, I didn't think much of it.
-The article talked about college classes on happiness, managing what's within control and what's not, books expert opinions: people care about happiness, and some of them have found frameworks for it, the article essentially tells us, without painting any sort of meaningful picture of what these frameworks were.
+The article talked about college classes on happiness, managing what's within control and what's not, books and expert opinions.
+People care about happiness and some have found frameworks for it, the article tells us, without painting any sort of meaningful picture of what these frameworks were.

 Once I had heard of it, though, the idea kept coming up.
 A friend sent me this video: